kusa6832/ansible-zero-to-hero/Day-02/steps.md

-login to worker nodes and
-sudo passwd ubuntu
-go to file and change to yes
-after that sshd_config file got line 66 and chnage to yes
+login to worker nodes and perform sudo passwd ubuntu go to file and change to yes after that sshd_config file got line 66 and chnage to yes